-Figure 2 has shown that there are two reflective indicators for variable corporate governance deserve to be further processed (ie indicator of the audit committee member and independent commissioner), while for information asymmetry variable represented by the indicator of bid ask spread, and for disclosure variable were represented by IPCG indicators (total score of items disclosed by the company).
+Figure 2 has shown that there are two reflective indicators for variable corporate governance deserve to be further processed (ie indicator of the audit committee member and independent commissioner), while for information asymmetry variable represented by the indicator of bid ask spread, and for disclosure variable were represented by IPCG indicators (total score of items disclosed by the company / the maximum score that should be disclosed by the company).

-Figure 2 Last Step Outer Model Test
+Figure 2.
+Last Step Outer Model Test